Economic recovery slow to take root for some in UK

-HUCKNALL, England (Reuters) - Britain’s fledgling economic recovery is reaching at least some people in this former mining town in the country’s Midlands.
+HUCKNALL, England, July 25 (Reuters) - Britain’s fledgling economic recovery is reaching at least some people in this former mining town in the country’s Midlands.

 Three builders, enjoying a lunchtime round of beers, said they have a hefty backlog for the first time since the financial crisis plunged Britain into a deep recession five years ago.